Skip to main content

 The Oregon Water Resources Department (OWRD) invites applications for Water Project Grants and Loans (WPGL) projects and Irrigation Modernization projects.

-OWRD provides reimbursement grants to low-to-moderate income households with domestic wells that are impacted by drought or wildfire.
-The Well Abandonment, Repair, and Replacement Fund (WARRF) will reimburse qualifying homeowners for the cost to abandon, repair, or replace a dry or severely declining well.
-The dry or severely declining well must have provided household water for individual households, or members of a federally recognized tribe in Oregon.
+OWRD’s Harney Domestic Well Remediation Fund may reimburse qualifying homeowners in the Greater Harney Valley Groundwater Area of Concern (GHVGAC) for a portion of the cost to repair or replace and abandon a dry, severely declining, or at-risk household water well impacted by declining groundwater levels.
+The well must have provided household water for individual households, or members of a federally recognized tribe in Oregon.

 Planning Grants